Migration Guide: Migration Matters in the Federal Court

 - identifying a wrong issue;

-- ignoring materials the decision-maker was required to look at;
+- ignoring materials they were required to look at;

-- relying on materials the decision-maker should not have looked at;
+- relying on materials they should not have looked at;

 - incorrectly interpreting or applying the law;